 Crime in India

-Foreigners will rarely be exposed to violent crime in India, but petty crime is rampant.
-Expats tend to stick out in a crowd and are often easy targets for pickpocketing, overcharging and small scams.
+Petty crime is rampant in India, and foreigners will more likely be exposed to this than violent crime.
+Expats tend to stick out in a crowd and are often easy targets for pickpocketing, overcharging and small-scale scams.

 There have also been reports of foreigners being robbed or assaulted while riding in taxis or rickshaws.
 It’s best to take prepaid taxis and avoid taxis that are already carrying passengers.

 Begging is common on the streets of Indian towns and cities.
-Expats wanting to make a difference should contribute to a reputable charity.
-If refusing to help is difficult, food is a better donation than money.
-But giving to one person can result in being mobbed by others hoping to get something too.
+Expats wanting to make a difference should rather contribute to a reputable charity.

 Terrorism in India

-The threat of terrorism in India remains a concern, especially in major cities like Delhi and Mumbai – terrorists have especially targeted areas that are popular with foreigners before.
-Security has, however, been stepped up in major cities, especially at government buildings, hotels, sports venues, transport hubs and places of worship.
+The threat of terrorism in India remains a concern, especially in major cities such as Delhi and Mumbai – terrorists have especially targeted areas that are popular with foreigners before.
+Security has been stepped up in major cities as a result.

 Protests in India

-Protests related to political and socio-economic issues are common in India and often affect service delivery and transport, particularly road and rail transport.
+Protests related to political and socio-economic issues are common in India and often affect service delivery and transport.
+Large gatherings are especially common in India's northeastern regions.
 Violence at such gatherings is not uncommon.
-Indian security forces are quite used to dealing with these situations and are swift to react – curfews and travel restrictions may be implemented in affected areas.
+Indian security forces are quite used to dealing with these situations and are swift to react, but this does not guarantee one's safety during a protest.

 Transport safety in India